 COVID-19: information for keeping you safe

 The safety and protection of the population as well as containing the spread of COVID-19 are top priorities.
 That’s why individuals aged 16 and over must present a COVID certificate and an official ID to enter the indoor areas of restaurants, cultural institutions and recreational facilities, and to attend certain events.
+In indoor areas, masks are mandatory for persons aged 12 and over.

 We hope you’ll find all the information you need to have a relaxed stay in Basel here.